matasBin/eShop/README.md

-A simpple ecommerce web app
+A simple ecommerce web app
 still in progress